spencer-shadley/completed-class/08-project-1-part-two/1-tuesday/preclass-drill/drill-git.md

 ## 'strict' Mode

-If you feel comfortable with git or somehow finish the above early, try adding 'use strict' as the first line to some of your JavaScript files and see what happens.
+Try adding 'use strict' as the first line to some of your JavaScript files and see what happens.

 ### More Info